 As a Creator, how can I get in touch with my Funders to get their details once my project has been successful?

 Once a Project is successful, Fund it will facilitate contact between Project Creators and Funders of their project to request any details from them needed to ensure that rewards can be fulfilled.
-Project Creators will receive a full report of their campaign, including the email addresses of all Funders of their campaign.
+Project Creators will receive a full report of their campaign, including the email addresses of all Funders of their campaign who pledged publicly and/or chose a reward.
 Fund it will also furnish Creators with detailed guidelines on how and when to communicate with their Funders once their Project has been successful.

 Could my project raise more money than the target amount?